How Does the Summer Heat Affect My Dog?

 Can Hot Weather Make Dogs Sick?

-The hot and sunny stretches of summer can bring with them a whole set of health concerns for your dog.
+The hot and sunny stretches of summer can bring a whole set of health concerns for your dog.
 From parasite-spread illnesses to heatstroke and paw problems caused by walking on hot surfaces, a wide range of summer hazards can plague canines.

 Should You Walk Dogs in Hot Weather?